Ramanujan–Sato series

 by using other well-defined sequences of integers $s(k)$ obeying a certain recurrence relation, sequences which may be expressed in terms of binomial coefficients $\tbinom{n}{k}$, and $A,B,C$ employing modular forms of higher levels.

-Ramanujan made the enigmatic remark that there were "corresponding theories", but it was only recently that H. H. Chan and S. Cooper found a general approach that used the underlying modular congruence subgroup $\Gamma_0(n)$, while G. Almkvist has experimentally found numerous other examples also with a general method using differential operators.
+Ramanujan made the enigmatic remark that there were "corresponding theories", but it was only in 2012 that H. H. Chan and S. Cooper found a general approach that used the underlying modular congruence subgroup $\Gamma_0(n)$, while G. Almkvist has experimentally found numerous other examples also with a general method using differential operators.